kubeflow/kfp-tekton/tekton_kfp_guide.md

      kubectl get -w -n istio-system svc/istio-ingressgateway

 The external IP should be accessible by visiting http://<EXTERNAL-IP>.
-Note that above installation instructions do not create any protection for the external endpoint so it will be accessible to anyone without any authentication.
+Note that the above installation instructions do not create any protection for the external endpoint so it will be accessible to anyone without any authentication.

 ## Additional information

-You can find general information about Kubeflow configuration in the guide to [configuring Kubeflow with kfctl and kustomize](/docs/other-guides/kustomize/).
+You can find general information about Kubeflow configuration in the guide to [configuring Kubeflow with kfctl and kustomize](https://www.kubeflow.org/docs/other-guides/kustomize/).